-Like many other aspects of construction, there is a huge risk when working at heights.
-Usually considered a headache, proper management of working at heights is critical as failure to do so can cause injury, close down sites and cost time and money.
+Like many other aspects of construction, there is a huge risk when working at height.
+Usually considered a headache, proper management of working at height is critical as failure to do so can cause injury, close down sites and cost time and money.

 By Benjamin Brits | Images by Creative Commons